cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 of the application are tied together by the class ``PurchaseApp``:

 .. literalinclude:: /../../../cdap-examples/Purchase/src/main/java/co/cask/cdap/examples/purchase/PurchaseApp.java
     :language: java
     :prepend: public class PurchaseApp extends AbstractApplication {
     :start-after: public class PurchaseApp extends AbstractApplication {
+    :dedent: 2

 ``PurchaseHistory`` and ``Purchase``: ObjectStore Data Storage
 --------------------------------------------------------------
-The raw purchase data is stored in an ObjectMappedTable dataset, *purchases*, with this method defined in ``PurchaseStore.java``:
+The raw purchase data is stored in an ``ObjectMappedTable`` dataset, *purchases*, with this method defined in ``PurchaseStore.java``:

 .. literalinclude:: /../../../cdap-examples/Purchase/src/main/java/co/cask/cdap/examples/purchase/PurchaseStore.java
     :language: java
     :start-after: @ProcessInput
     :end-before: @Override
+    :dedent: 2

 This method is what actually puts data into the *purchases* dataset, by writing to the dataset with each purchase's timestamp and the ``Purchase`` Object.

-The purchase history for each customer is compiled by the ``PurchaseHistoryWorkflow``, which uses a MapReduce |---| ``PurchaseHistoryBuilder`` |---| to aggregate all purchases into a per-customer purchase history.
+The purchase history for each customer is compiled by the *PurchaseHistoryWorkflow*, which uses a MapReduce |---| ``PurchaseHistoryBuilder`` |---| to aggregate all purchases into a per-customer purchase history.
 It writes to the *history* dataset, a custom dataset that embeds an ``ObjectStore`` and implements the ``RecordScannable`` interface to allow SQL queries over the dataset.

-The memory requirements of the flowlet ``PurchaseStore`` are set in its ``configure`` method:
+The memory requirements of the flowlet *PurchaseStore* are set in its ``configure`` method:

 .. literalinclude:: /../../../cdap-examples/Purchase/src/main/java/co/cask/cdap/examples/purchase/PurchaseStore.java
    :language: java
    :lines: 60-71
    :start-after: }
    :end-before:   /**
+   :dedent: 2

 ``PurchaseHistoryBuilder`` MapReduce
 ------------------------------------